abhimanyu003/sttr/README.md

 # Contribution

 This project welcomes your PR and issues.
+For example, refactoring, adding features, correcting English, etc.

+A quick development guide can be found on.
+[Developer-Guides](https://github.com/abhimanyu003/sttr/wiki/Developer-Guides) wiki page.

-For example, refactoring, adding features, correcting English, etc. If you need any help, you can contact me on [Twitter](https://twitter.com/abhimanyu003).
+If you need any help, you can contact me on [Twitter](https://twitter.com/abhimanyu003).

 Thanks to all the people who already contributed!